blender/cycles/BUILDING.md

 ## Hydra Render Delegate with USD Repository

 This will make the render delegate work with usdview and other applications built using the USD repository.
+USD version 21.11 or newer is required.

 USD includes a script to build itself and all required dependencies and then install the result a specified directory.
 On Linux, use `--use-cxx11-abi 0` to match Blender and the VFX reference platform.